Species Introduction

 ✓ Expert Tip

-Place the heater near a filter outlet to ensure even heat distribution.
+Position the heater away from water flow to ensure even temperature distribution.

 Q: How long do Vibrant Pelvicachromis taeniatus “Nange” typically live in captivity?